Should you buy a house during a recession?

 Pros

-- Less competition: A recession often puts people in a difficult financial position, leaving them unable to afford a new home.
+- Less competition: A recession often puts people in a difficult financial position, leaving them unable to afford a new home or unwilling to risk it.
 This results in less competition within the market for those who can still afford it.

-- Lower prices: With fewer buyers, home sellers will likely no longer see multiple offers or bidding wars for their properties.
+- Lower prices: With fewer buyers who can afford the purchase, home sellers will likely no longer see multiple offers or bidding wars for their properties.
 This can lead to lower home prices.

-- Lower rates: During a recession, the Federal Reserve will often lower interest rates to stimulate the economy, which can result in more favorable rates for borrowers getting mortgage loans.
+- Lower rates: During a recession, the Federal Reserve will often lower interest rates to stimulate the economy.
+This can result in more favorable rates for borrowers getting mortgage loans.

 Cons